Options Pricing Tips and Advice About Me Links

 9) wax, seal, ribbon

-Schaeffer is also acceptable but its nibs are not as fine and the ink must be in a cartridge which fits only Schaeffer pens.
+Schaeffer is an acceptable and affordable brand.
+Its nibs are not as fine as some of the more expensive brands.
+Schaeffer fountain pens require a cartridge which fit only Schaeffer pens but they are widely available.
 Secondly, if you want a custom ink color such as periwinkle it will have to be mixed and loaded with a refillable cartridge which works like a hypodermic needle.
 A plunger pulled up from the top draws the ink into the cartridge.
 Most craft and art stores carry them as well as some department stores.

 Fountain pens also employ ink cartridges that are simply snapped into the pen.
-The Osmiroid set above comes with some of these cartridges.
-Most modern and inexpensive fountain pens use this type of cartridge:
+The sets usually come with some of these cartridges.
+Most modern and inexpensive fountain pens use this type of cartridge.
+The Manuscript brand sets also include a converter (plunger style) for use of bottled (or for hand-mixed colors) ink as seen in this set:

 NEVER use india ink in a fountain pen.
 And, only ever use cold water to clean your pen.
 Warm or hot water can warp the pen tines.

-Use a white. very soft eraser like the Sanford Magic Rub Eraser .
 Colored erasers like the ones on pencils can leave a color on the envelope and are sometimes so harsh that they can damage the finish of your paper.
-I also recommend the use of a mechanical pencil (0.5 mm lead) because it creates a very fine, clear line.
-Draw any guide lines very lightly so they are just visible and they will be easier to erase.
+I also recommend the use of a mechanical pencil (0.7 mm lead) because it creates a very fine, clear line.
+Draw your guide lines very lightly so they are just visible and they will be easier to erase.
 Use only light pressure so you will not leave an impression.
+Lines drawn with too much pressure can be impossible to fully erase.

-An old shoe box or a plastic box works well to keep materials together and prevents them from rolling off the table or desk!.
+An old shoe box or a plastic box works well to keep materials together and prevents them from rolling off the table.

 An insert guide is a thin, white cardboard card that has measured black lines on it which you insert into the envelope.
 A card can be made from a shirt box, cereal box, you get the idea.